Lingerie & Bra Fitting Guide

 – How to find your band size

 Once you have your chest measurement it is easy to find your band size.
-Just always remember select the band size that is closest to your chest measurement.
-If your chest size ex.
-74 cm, then your bra size 75, If your chest size 78 cm, so choose band size 80.
+Always remember to select the band size that is closest to your chest measurement.
+If your chest size example 74 cm, then your bra size 75, If your chest size 78 cm, so choose band size 80.

 The right band size is important.
 It is the piece around the chest to keep your bust in place, so it may not be too loose or too tight.
 Remember that the center of the bra should sit firmly against you chest.
 The bra should fit as described fastened on the first hooks of the closer.
 The elastic of your bra will stretch over time, so you should be able to tighten it.